Travis Scott

-In 2012, Scott signed his first major-label contract with Epic Records and a publishing deal with Kanye West's GOOD Music.
-In April 2013, he signed a joint-recording contract with Epic and T.I.'s Grand Hustle imprint.
-Scott's first full-length project, the mixtape Owl Pharaoh, was self-released in 2013.
-It was followed with a second mixtape, Days Before Rodeo, in 2014.
-His debut studio album, Rodeo (2015), was led by the hit single "Antidote".
-His second album, Birds in the Trap Sing McKnight (2016), became his first number one album on the Billboard 200.
-The following year, Scott released a collaborative album with Quavo titled Huncho Jack, Jack Huncho under the group name Huncho Jack.
+In 2012, Scott signed his first major-label recording contract with Epic Records, as well as a publishing deal with Kanye West's GOOD Music as an in-house producer.
+In April 2013, he entered a joint-venture record deal with Georgia-based rapper T.I.'s Grand Hustle Records.
+Scott self-released his first full-length project, a mixtape titled Owl Pharaoh in 2013, which was followed by his debut mixtape, Days Before Rodeo (2014).
+His debut studio album, Rodeo (2015), was met with critical and commercial success; it spawned the singles "3500" (featuring Future and 2 Chainz) and "Antidote", the latter peaked at number 16 on the Billboard Hot 100.
+His second album, Birds in the Trap Sing McKnight (2016), became his first number-one album on the Billboard 200 chart.
+In the following year, Scott formed the duo Huncho Jack with rapper Quavo, with whom he released an eponymous collaborative album (2017).